Eligibility for Services

 - Is regarded as having such impairment

-In order to determine eligibility for services and fully evaluate requests for accommodations or auxiliary aids, the ODS requires documentation of the reported disability.
+In order to determine eligibility for services and fully evaluate requests for accommodations or auxiliary aids, the DS requires documentation of the reported disability.
 The documentation should include an evaluation by an appropriate professional that clearly states what the impairment is, the current impact of the impairment on the student’s ability to participate in the university’s educational programs and services, (functional limitations) and the relationship between the functional limitations and the accommodation(s) requested.
-Once the ODS receives the documentation, it is evaluated on a case-by-case basis.
+Once Disability Services receives the documentation, it is evaluated on a case-by-case basis.

 The general guidelines listed here are developed to assist prospective students in working with the treating/diagnosing professional(s) to prepare the information needed to evaluate the request(s).
 If, after reading these guidelines, there are any questions, students can call the office at 703.993.2474.
 These guidelines are based upon the Association on Higher Education and Disabilities (AHEAD) description of quality disability documentation.

-Information provided by public and private special education programs may be helpful but may not fully meet the ODS needs in terms of adequacy of documentation.
+Information provided by public and private special education programs may be helpful but may not fully meet the needs of Disability Services in terms of adequacy of documentation.
 Furthermore, some individuals with disabilities may not need documentation if the disability is permanent, observable, and stable.
-It is important to consult with ODS about the need for and appropriateness of documentation.
+It is important to consult with DS about the need for and appropriateness of documentation.
 If there are any questions about documentation guidelines, individuals can call the office at (703) 993-2474.